 Pursuant to HRS Chapter 91, the Environmental Council must give 30 days notice for public hearings, and per HRS § 343-6, the Council must hold a public hearing in each county.
 The timeline for the public hearings and afterward is still to be determined.

 Click the link above to comment directly on the PDF of the latest version of the revised rules, and to see other comments.
-You can comment anonymously or register and login to identify yourself and get additional features, like the ability to upvote or downvote comments.
-For general comments that are not associated with specific lines wthin the document, please email firstname.lastname@example.org.
+You can comment anonymously or register and login to identify yourself and get additional features, like the ability to edit, delete, upvote, and downvote comments.
+For general comments that are not associated with specific lines within the document, please email firstname.lastname@example.org.

 Alternatively, comments may be sent directly to email@example.com.